ranger-turtle/MakiStat/README.md

 Templates contain HTML and Scriban code.
 Scriban provides full-featured programming language which can be used for embedding PHP or Razor-like scripts providing non-standard ways to handle content meant to be put in output pages.
-MakiSei template engine can, besides putting data itself, read data from other JSON files and render the content as it would be preprocessed with back-end code by a web server.
+MakiStat template engine can, besides putting data itself, read data from other JSON files and render the content as it would be preprocessed with back-end code by a web server.
 They must always have the ```.html``` extension.

 #### Skeleton

 This is the the skeleton layout template of every page in the website.
 It contains HTML elements used in every page and has references to the sections written in page templates.
-MakiSei inserts the processed page sections in place of these references.
+MakiStat inserts the processed page sections in place of these references.
 Simple language-variable data are read from language-variable json files of the same name.
 There can be exactly one skeleton in whole structure, needs to have the name ```_skeleton.html``` and must be placed in the same folder as three framework folders.

-This is also the entry point for MakiSei from where it starts the generation of the website.
+This is also the entry point for MakiStat from where it starts the generation of the website.

 #### Page template

 Template representing the actual page expected to be in the output.
-They can be put only in ```_main``` folder, since MakiSei seeks for these templates only in that folder.
-Its name must not begin with ```_``` character, since MakiSei recognizes such files as partials and does not process them like the pages.
+They can be put only in ```_main``` folder, since MakiStat seeks for these templates only in that folder.
+Its name must not begin with ```_``` character, since MakiStat recognizes such files as partials and does not process them like the pages.

-If it is placed in the subfolder chain, MakiSei generates the same subfolder chain and puts the page as is placed in ```_main``` folder.
+If it is placed in the subfolder chain, MakiStat generates the same subfolder chain and puts the page as is placed in ```_main``` folder.
 The name of the page is also the same as its page template.
-For example, MakiSei generates page ```_main/blogs/kitchen.html``` to the destination
+For example, MakiStat generates page ```_main/blogs/kitchen.html``` to the destination
 ```output/blogs/kitchen.html```.

 Pages are divided into multiple user-defined sections put to the different places in the skeleton.